neko-org/remove-idles/README.md

 ### Info:
 * Probably won't improve your fps or anything like that.
-* Useful for classes with annoying idles (I'm looking at you noisy ninjas -_-)
+* Useful for classes/races with annoying idles (I'm looking at you noisy ninjas -_-)